 An audacious and desperate line up the tiny crimps and pockets (mostly mono’s) on the left side of the steep, narrow and high face at the end of the boulder.
 Demands strength, technique and balls in equal measure…

-The right hand arete of the slightly overhanging face gives a testing problem.
-Stay true to the arete for the top out.
+The right hand arête of the slightly overhanging face gives a testing problem.
+Start on the pebble on the left wall and flake (if you can reach it, otherwise the pebble below) and stay true to the arête for the top out.

-Start with both hands in the thin flake and pull up onto the wall above (without using the right hand arete).
+Start with both hands in the thin flake and pull up onto the wall above (without using the arête to the right or the big ledge above you once stood up).
 Finish up the wall on small pockets.

 Follow the line of shallow pockets up the slabby main face of the boulder.